maferland/seshat/README.md

 # Deployment

 Seshat is built on firebase.
-You can create your own firebase project and edit `helpers/firebaseConfig.js` if you want to to deploy it by yourself.
+You can create your own firebase project and edit `helpers/firebaseConfig.js` if you want to deploy it by yourself.

 You will need be required to install firebase tools if you want to deploy the project.